-Then I did it again the next day.
+Then, I did it again the next day.
 And the next.
-And everyday after that until I was not just mentally dependant on alcohol, but physically too.
+And everyday after that until I was not just mentally dependent on alcohol, but physically too.

 In that 5 years I had been to rehab twice.
 Had several seizures.
 Lost my mind a number of times through alcohol withdrawal.
 Probably had 20+ detox’s in hospital.
 I had broken the hearts of my family again and again.
 And I had liver disease.
 Not to mention zero hope.

 My life was in absolute bits.
 And it all started from allowing alcohol to become a fixed part my evening routine.

 I let alcohol become a crutch.
 And soon it became the centre of my world.

 The point I’m trying to make is, If you’re drinking more because of Corona, or for any reason for that matter, please recognise the signs of addiction.

 Addiction can sneak up on you.
 It preys on your emotions and offers a way out of your head in stressful times.
 But it can easily lead to nothing but destruction.